To get a business library card, please call 509.893.8400 for assistance.

 When you need an office on the go, away from your desk or home office, think of the library.
 All ten District Libraries are ADA compliant, ensuring that you and your clients have access to all library resources.

-Get online at our libraries from 6am to 11pm (even in the parking lot).
+Get online at our libraries (even in the parking lot).

 Reserve meeting space at a library, even outside of regular library hours, with online booking or by calling the library.